edwardlee03/cli/man/src/container/logs.md

-The **docker container logs** command batch-retrieves whatever logs are present for a container at the time of execution.
+The **docker container logs** command **batch-retrieves whatever logs are present for a container** at the time of execution.
 This does not guarantee execution order when combined with a docker run (i.e., your run may not have generated any logs at the time you execute docker container logs).

+批量检索容器中的任何日志。

 The **docker container logs --follow** command combines commands **docker container logs** and **docker attach**.
 It will first return all logs from the beginning and